Skip to main content

 Point A was directly in front of the fan, point B was 3 ft. away, and point C was 6 ft. away.
 We also took measurements 4 ft. away from points B and C (points D, E, F, and G).

-To test the fans, we set up a closed-off testing area to isolate our measurements from any external airflow.
-Once the fan was up to speed, we took measurements at seven different points in the room: three directly in front of the fan, and four to the sides.
+We set up a closed-off testing area to test the fans, isolating our measurements from any external airflow.
+Once the fan was up to speed, we took measurements at seven different points in the room: three directly in front of the fan and four to the sides.

-We measured average wind speed at each of these points during a 30-second window and calculated the volume of air being moved (cubic feet per minute, or CFM).
-We performed the same tests again with oscillation on (if applicable), and recorded the average air movement at each measurement point over five full oscillation cycles.
+We measured the average wind speed at each point during a 30-second window and calculated the volume of air being moved (cubic feet per minute, or CFM).
+We repeated the same tests with oscillation on (if applicable) and recorded the average air movement at each measurement point over five oscillation cycles.

 What to Consider When Buying a Fan